urvish667/fiction-app/docs/api-security.md

 This approach balances security (preventing abuse) with user experience (ensuring content is saved reliably).

-## Future Security Enhancements
+## Implemented Security Enhancements

-The following security enhancements are planned for future implementation:
+The following security enhancements have been implemented:

 1. **API Keys**: For service-to-service authentication and third-party integrations
 2. **JWT Scope Validation**: To ensure tokens are only used for their intended purpose
-3. **IP Allowlisting**: For admin endpoints
+3. **IP Allowlisting**: For admin endpoints and rate limiting exemptions
 4. **Request Logging and Monitoring**: For detecting and responding to suspicious activity
+5. **Suspicious Activity Tracking**: Monitoring and alerting for potential attacks

+## Future Security Enhancements

+The following security enhancements are planned for future implementation:

-5. **CAPTCHA Integration**: For high-risk operations
+1. **CAPTCHA Integration**: For high-risk operations
+2. **Geo-based Rate Limiting**: Different limits based on geographic regions
+3. **Machine Learning for Anomaly Detection**: To identify unusual patterns
+4. **Enhanced Monitoring Dashboard**: For real-time security insights

 ## Redis Configuration (Production)